Awards & Recognition

 Non-Hodgkin lymphoma is a blood cancer.
 It is one of two types of lymphomas.
 The other is Hodgkin lymphoma.
 Lymphomas affect the lymphocytes, a type of white blood cell, and the lymphatic system, an important part of your immune system.
 Non-Hodgkin lymphoma causes abnormal lymphocytes to multiply and overwhelm many different organs in the body.
 It is a group of similar lymphomas.
 Some grow slowly, while others are aggressive and grow quickly.

 Call 855.970.2527 or Find a Doctor online who has expertise in treating non-Hodgkin lymphoma in Arizona.
-Our University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
-For your convenience, we also provide cancer care at our Chandler Regional Medical Center campus.
+For your convenience, we also provide cancer care at our Chandler Regional Medical Center campus and at the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.

 Signs and symptoms of non-Hodgkin lymphoma vary depending on where in the body it starts.
 The most common early symptom is swollen lymph nodes.
 People usually notice these in the neck, armpit, or groin.
 Other common symptoms include: